caltechlibrary/irdmtools/README.md

 ### `rdmutil`

-This tool is for interacting with an Invenio RDM repository.
+This tool is for interacting with an Invenio RDM repository via RDM's REST and OAI-PMH API.
+It covers most the JSON API documented at <https://inveniordm.docs.cern.ch/>.
+This includes listing, submitting and managing records and draft records.

-- get_all_ids uses the OAI-PMH service to harvest all the current record ids in an Invenio RDM instance (very slow due to rate limits)
-- get_modified_ids uses the OAI-PMH service with the "from" and "until" attributes to get a list of modified record ids (very slow due to rate limits)
-- get_record retrieves a specific RDM record based on the id (quick, uses the RDM REST API)
-- query can retrieve a selection of records from the RDM REST API, it is limited to 10K total returned records by RDM/Elasticsearch's configuration
-- harvest reads a JSON array of record ids from a file and harvests the RDM records into a dataset v2 collection

 `rdmutil` configuration is read either from the envinronment or a JSON formated configuration file.
 See the [man page](rdmutil.1.md) for details.